CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### CUDOS-1363 added error when querying pruned height

+When querying pruned heights, in the original cosmos-sdk no error is thrown, but rather an empty result is returned.
+We changed this so an error is thrown.

+The main fix is in `store.go` where a check was already present for this, but it was returning `nil` as error.
+We created a new error type and put it as a return in that case.

+A few tests needed refactoring to accomodate this fix as well.